locationtech/geomesa/docs/user/installation_and_configuration.rst

-        stats-analyze    Analyze statistics on a GeoMesa feature type stats-bounds     View bounds on attributes in a GeoMesa schema stats-count      View feature counts in a GeoMesa schema stats-histogram  View statistics on a GeoMesa feature type tableconf        Perform table configuration operations
+        stats-analyze    Analyze statistics on a GeoMesa feature type stats-bounds     View bounds on attributes in a GeoMesa schema stats-count      View feature counts in a GeoMesa schema stats-enumerate  Enumerate attribute values in a GeoMesa feature type stats-histogram  View statistics on a GeoMesa feature type tableconf        Perform table configuration operations
         version          GeoMesa Version